TEAS 7 Time Management: Pacing Strategies for Every Section

 - For word problems, underline the key numbers and what's being asked before calculating.

-- Skip multi-step conversion problems on Pass 1 — they eat 2–3 minutes each.
+- Skip multi-step conversion problems on Pass 1 β they eat 2β3 minutes each.
+The same goes for alternate question types like ordering and fill-in-the-blank questions.

 - Checkpoint: You should be at question 19 by the 30-minute mark.